 Eric P. Etchart has been a director of the Company since August 2015.
 From 2007 until his retirement in January 2016, Mr. Etchart served as Senior Vice President for the Manitowoc Company, Inc., a global manufacturer of cranes and food service equipment serving both residential and non-residential markets as well as infrastructure and power industries.
 Mr. Etchart was the President of the Manitowoc Crane Group from 2007 until 2015 and Senior Vice President of Business Development from 2015 until his retirement.
 Prior to joining Manitowoc, Mr. Etchart held various management positions for Potain S.A., a global manufacturer of tower cranes, until it was acquired by Manitowoc in 2001.
 In 2022, Mr. Etchart demonstrated his commitment to outstanding modern leadership and ESG excellence by successfully completing the required coursework, and passing a comprehensive examination, to obtain a Diligent Climate Leadership Certification, presented by the Diligent Institute.
-The coursework and examination were focused on climate risk and related business strategy, the board's related fiduciary obligations, climate-related government regulations, reporting and disclosure requirements, and investor engagement.
-Mr. Etchart is also a National Association of Corporate Directors (NACD) fellow.
+In 2023, Mr. Etchart completed an ESG Leadership Certificate Program through Diligent Institute and Competent Boards.
+The program is designed to prepare leaders with the knowledge and skills to address ESG challenges and opportunities.
+Mr. Etchart is also a National Association of Corporate Directors (NACD) Board Leadership Fellow.

-Mr. Etchart brings to the Board over thirty years of global manufacturing experience, extensive knowledge of and expertise in finance and marketing, ESG proficiency, and is a French national with over twenty years of management experience outside the U.S., which provides the Company with a meaningful international perspective on global markets.
+Mr. Etchart brings to the Board over thirty years of global manufacturing experience, extensive knowledge of and expertise in finance and marketing, ESG proficiency, climate risk and related strategy, and is a French national with over twenty years of management experience outside the U.S., which provides the Company with a meaningful international perspective on global markets.

 Nina C. Grooms has been a director of the Company since December 2021.
 Ms. Grooms is currently Chief Executive Officer of Oralucent, an oral care company that seeks to revolutionize oral care, and that holds several patents related to blue light technology for toothbrushes.
 Ms. Grooms became Chief Executive Officer of Oralucent in August 2022.
 Prior to joining Oralucent, Ms. Grooms was Chief Product Officer of May Mobility in Ann Arbor, Michigan.
 May Mobility is a leader in autonomous vehicle technology with a mission to transform communities through the development and deployment of safe and accessible autonomous vehicles.
 Ms. Grooms joined May Mobility in 2020.
 Prior to joining May Mobility, Ms. Grooms served in various management roles with Ford Motor Company, most recently as Chief Product Owner for Ford's Autonomous Vehicle Software Solutions Group.
 Prior to her service with Ford, Ms. Grooms held various managerial positions with the General Electric Company from 2012 to 2017, including as Vice President, Global Customer & Services Marketing, IoT Software at GE Digital.
-Ms. Grooms holds a degree in Mechanical Engineering from the University of California, Berkeley, and an MBA from Harvard University.